Ralph Edwards – Fri, 11 Nov 1994

 In a few minutes the Mâitre de Chasse will summon the Hounds to rally in search of the missing Lady St. Simon…if she ever existed, which Sherlock Holmes clearly doubts.
 Can the keen noses of the intrepid Pack unravel this mystery within a mystery?

-Lord Robert remarks that Holmes's earlier clients were not from the same stratum of society.
-Holmes says, "'My last client of the sort was a king.'"
-St. Simon interprets this as a situation where the king had lost his wife, or at least a close family member, whereas Holmes may have meant that his last noble client had been a king.
+Lord Robert remarked that Holmes’ earlier clients were not from the same stratum of society.
+Holmes says, “‘My last client of the sort was a king.'”
+St. Simon interpreted this as a situation where the king had lost his wife, or at least a close family member, whereas Holmes may have meant that his last noble client had been a king.
 This ambiguity is never resolved; what do the Hounds think Holmes intended by his remark?

 Lestrade says, “‘In the [wedding] dress is a pocket.
 In the pocket is a card-case.
 In the card-case is a note.'”
 Did Victorian brides carry card-cases?
 Did their wedding dresses have pockets?
 Were the card-cases waterproof?
 Why did Hatty retain the note, and why did she put it in a card-case?

-Frances Hay Moulton had sworn to Hatty that he wouldn't return to claim her hand until he had as much money as Aloysius Doran.
+Mr. Francis Hay Moulton had sworn to Hatty that he wouldn’t return to claim her hand until he had as much money as Aloysius Doran.
 He was captured and imprisoned by the Apaches, escaped, and went to San Francisco, where he learned that Hatty had departed for England.
-He followed her there, found her through the newspaper society pages, and "staked his claim," apparently without having amassed the promised fortune.
+He followed her there, found her through the newspaper society pages, and “staked his claim,” apparently without having amassed the promised fortune.
 Yet he took rooms in one of the most select hotels in London.
-How did he come to have sufficient funds to travel to London and to stay in expensive quarters if he had only just escaped from the Apaches a few months earlier?
+How did he come to have sufficient funds to travel to London, and to stay in expensive quarters, if he had only just escaped from the Apaches a few months earlier?